All in the Mind

 In the case of the Rolodex it’s taken for granted that the other 399 available sets on the rotary wheel will not crowd in on the card you’re reading or that rogue cards will simply appear for a moment then vaporise.

 In our everyday minds arise myriad mental effects, some of them thoughts, others thought-like, others mere wisps that vanish within moments of their arrival, routinely passing through consciousness and out the other side.
 These are routinely ignored.
 They must be ignored.
 We all learn how to do this.
 Some can do it better than others.
 The Rolodex, in its modest way, does it for you.
-The device does not hold myriad filecards that might attempt to emulate the capacity of the mind.
+The device does not hold a vast number of filecards that might attempt to emulate the capacity of the mind.
 It would be at least as big as a small county if it did.
 The desk would have to be situated inside it somehow.
 It would be widely regarded as a storehouse of utterly useless information.

 In the case of the Rolodex you fill the filecards one by one and clip them onto the wheel.
 It becomes a citadel of unlikely purity.
 It cannot dealphabetise itself and it will not generate novelty.
 It has, therefore, a comforting quality if comfort is to be found in packets of data that arise in single file.
 It was not, of course, designed to do any more than augment memory and organise data sets.